 When you arrive in Barcelona, your first instinct will be to dive into Barcelona’s labyrinth of bars.
 But don’t be fooled by the promoters on La Rambla or the appeal of commercial bars and clubs on the beach front, which will leave you with an empty wallet.
-Instead, we encourage you to explore Barcelona’s more edgy, underground, and reasonably-priced bars.
+Instead, we encourage you to explore Barcelona’s more edgy, underground, and reasonably-priced bars (in summary, Barcelona’s coolest non-touristy bars ).
 You’ll end your trip in this city having truly lived like a local, with a new understanding of the word “chupito”, and hopefully having tested your taste buds a little.

 Carrer de Tordera, 50